jmtodaro/tor-blog-data/markdown/blog/2011-06-24-tor-02228-beta-and-02229-beta-are-out.md

      so we have a better chance of hunting down instances of bug 1810.
      Resolves ticket 3252.
 -   Revise most log messages that refer to nodes by nickname to
-     instead use the "\$key=nickname at address" format.
+     instead use the "$key=nickname at address" format.
 This should be
      more useful, especially since nicknames are less and less likely
      to be unique.
 Resolves ticket 3045.
 -   Log (at info level) when purging pieces of hidden-service-client